DEBBIE ARMSTRONG – Snow Skiing

 His retirement did not last long, as he joined the expansion Seattle Sounders Football Club as Vice President of Business Operations shortly after leaving the Seahawks.
 His success in leading the franchise garnered the Major League Soccer Business Executive of the Year honor in 2009 and Seattle Sports Executive of the Year honors in 2012.

-Wright grew up in Los Angeles near the old Pepperdine campus.
+Wright grew up in near Los Angeles.
 He spent time as the sports information director at Pepperdine and Long Beach State and also served as publicity director for the Southern California Sun of the World Football League (along with serving as league publicity director).
 His background also includes coaching high school football and basketball and serving as Vice President of Operations for the Phoenix Racquets of World Team Tennis.